makinde-tayo/personalwebsitetayo/README.md

 ## Deployment

-This project can be deployed to Vercel, Netlify, or any platform that supports Next.js.
+This project was deployed using Vercel

 ## Author